Apanatshka/blog/_posts/2023-05-21-parsing-and-all-that.md

 tags:     [theory, automata, computation, push-down automata, stack, context-free languages, context-free grammar, context-free]
 ---

 Hello again!
 I'm picking up my [series on Automata]({% post_url 2016-03-28-theory-of-computation %}), with this post that goes into what I had always meant to get to: parsers.
-We'll start with a brief refresher from the previous post of the series: [pushy automata]({% post_url 2016-05-15-pushy-automata %}).
+We'll start with a brief refresher from the previous post of the series, [pushy automata]({% post_url 2016-05-15-pushy-automata %}), since that was a little while ago.

 # Push-down Automata